Religions of the world

 in Japan regarded the Kami as being manifestations of various Buddhas and Bodhisattvas.

-Most weddings are performed by Shinto priests; funerals are performed by
+Most weddings are performed by Shinto priests; most funerals are performed by

 |Shinto does not have as fully developed a theology as do most other religions.